 This training course has been accredited by the International HACCP Alliance.
 Upon successful completion of this course, the attendee will be registered with the International HACCP Alliance and recognized as completing a HACCP training program.
 USDA and FDA require personnel in several segments of the food industry to be trained in HACCP.

-The training meets from 8:00 a.m. to 5:00 p.m. daily and the training will include lecture, small group workshop, and USDA inspector Q/A section.
-The attendees will actually develop a HACCP plan and present in class for discussion, and interact with FSIS personnel.
+The training meets from 8 a.m. to 5 p.m. daily and will include lecture, small group workshop and USDA inspector Q/A section.
+The attendees will actually develop a HACCP plan and present in class for discussion and interact with FSIS personnel.

 Why is HACCP important?

-Federal government FSIS /USDA and FDA set up HACCP regulation on meat and poultry, seafood, juice, dairy and eggs, retail food and food services.
-Food Safety and Inspection Service, USDA requires all meat and poultry establishments to comply with the regulation of 9 CFR Parts 304, 308, 310, 320, 327, 381, 416 and 417 which is titled as "Pathogen Reduction; Hazard Analysis and Critical Control Point (HACCP) System; final rule".
+Federal government FSIS/USDA and FDA set up HACCP regulations on meat and poultry, seafood, juice, dairy and eggs, retail food and food services.
+Food Safety and Inspection Service, USDA requires all meat and poultry establishments to comply with the regulation of 9 CFR Parts 304, 308, 310, 320, 327, 381, 416 and 417 which is titled as "Pathogen Reduction; Hazard Analysis and Critical Control Point (HACCP) System; final rule."

 Who should attend?